V. K. Ramasamy (actor): Biography

-He was known for his dialogue delivery, especially as a villain or comedian.
+Ramasamy was known for his dialogue delivery, especially as a villain or comedian.
 He was at ease playing any role and paired with the veteran comedienne, Manorama, to play some memorable roles in Tamil films.
 Peers always respected his old world values of discipline on the sets.
 In the later part of his career, Ramasamy produced over 15 films.
-Among his last films was Dum Dum Dum, that represents the fourth generation of Tamil cinema.
-He died on 24 December 2002, after a brief illness.
+Among his last films was Dumm Dumm Dumm, that represents the fourth generation of Tamil cinema.

+Personal life

+Ramasamy was married to Ramani and had two sons R. Raghu and Ravikumar.
+Raghu is a director who made films like Vigneshwar and Katta Panchayathu.

+Death

+Ramasamy died on 24 December 2002, after a brief illness.
 He was 76.
-The end came in the morning a day after VKR was discharged from the Government General hospital, where he had been admitted for a variety of complaints including hypertension, diabetes and cardiac problems.
+The end came in the morning a day after VKR was discharged from the hospital, where he had been admitted for a variety of complaints including hypertension, diabetes and cardiac problems.

 Partial filmography

+Actor

 He acted in many number of films with Tamil film heroes playing the roles of comedian and supporting characters.